These records are not held by the relevant regiment, but in various other places.

 These records are held at the National Archives at Kew.
 These records are now on-line at Ancestry.

 NB These records were bombed during the Second World War and only 40% have survived.
-Medal Rolls for this period are also useful and can be found on the Ancestry and National Archives websites.
+Medal Rolls (and index cards extracted from the rolls) for this period are also useful and can be found on the Ancestry and National Archives websites.

 These records are held by the Army Personnel Centre.